loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-directreport-template.md

 ## About Manager

-- What are your impressions of our 1-on-1s?
-What could we do differently or better?
+- How can I better support you?

-- At what point in the past week were you most frustrated with or discouraged by your work?
-What can I do to help you manage that?
+- What can I do as a manager to make your work easier?

-- What are your impressions of our 1-on-1s?
-What could we do differently or better?
+- What would you like to see change about these discussions?
+How could we make them more useful for you?

 ## Career development

-- How do you think you did on your performance review this year?
-What do you think the results will be?

-- What are your super powers?
-What powers would you like to develop?
+- Which career or development goals do you feel like you’re not able to focus on right now?

-- What goals have you set for your career?
+- What do you see as the next step in your career?

+- What can you do to take action or make progress on what we talked about today?

 ## Conversation starters

-- Tell me about anything you stumbled over.

-- Tell me about anything you stumbled over.

 - Are you on track to meet the deadline?

+- What do you like to do in your free time?
+What are your hobbies?

+- How are your parents/grandparents?
+Where do they live?
+Do you visit them?

 ## Job satisfaction

-- How did that affect you?
+- How did that make you feel?

+- What do you like the least?

 - What could I do to make you enjoy your work more?

-- How many hours a day do you feel you’re productive?
-How could we help you be more productive?

 ## Other

-- As a kid, what did you want to be when you grew up?

-- What’s one thing we could change about work for you that would improve your personal life?

 - What did you do for fun in the past that you haven’t had as much time for lately?

+- If you had millions of dollars, what would you do every day?

+- What did you do for fun in the past that you haven’t had as much time for lately?

 ## Team and company

-- What’s the biggest thing you’d like to change about our team?

-- How would you describe the personality of the team?
-What sort of person would be a good fit here?
-What sort of person would add something we're currently missing?

-- How could we be more creative or innovative as a company?
+- What is the company not doing today that we should do to better compete in the market?

+- Which areas would you would like more feedback on?

+- Are there any meetings or discussions you feel you should be a part of that you’re not?
+Are you included in any you don’t want to be a part of?

 ## Work-life

-- Is there anything that you’re struggling with?

-- What, if anything, did you used to do that you find you don’t have time for right now?
+- What questions do you have about this project?

-- Is there anything that you need from me?
+- Is there anything you’d like to be doing on your own time to relieve stress that you’re not getting to?
+How can I help you achieve those personal goals?

+- What are you doing for yourself outside of work?

 <!-- end of questions -->